JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_nest_pgd.rst

    :header: "Fortran name", "Fortran type", "Default value"
    :widths: 30, 30, 30

-   "YNEST", "CHARACTER(len=2)", ""
+   "YNEST", "CHARACTER(LEN=2)", ""

-* YNEST: string of 2 characters to be added to the PGD file names to define the corresponding output PGD file names.
+* :code:`YNEST` : string of 2 characters to be added to the PGD file names to define the corresponding output PGD file names.
 The input file YPGDN (:ref:`nam_pgdn`) will be modified into file YPGD.nestYNEST.